-Bell fruit, water apple, or tambis (Syzygium aqueum), black pepper (Piper nigrum), cacao (Theobroma cacao), cashew (Anacardium occidentale), citrus (Citrus spp.), coffee (Coffea spp.), grape (Vitis vinifera), guava (Psidium guajava), jackfruit (Artocarpus heterophyllus), lanzones or langsat (Lansium domesticum), lychee (Litchi sp.), mango (Mangifera indica), mangosteen (Garcinia mangostana), pili nut (Canarium ovatum), sapodilla or chico or chickle tree (Manilkara zapota), starapple or caimito (Chrysophyllum cainito) and tamarind (Tamarindus indica).
+Bell fruit, water apple, or tambis (Syzygium aqueum), black pepper (Piper nigrum), cacao (Theobroma cacao), cashew (Anacardium occidentale), citrus (Citrus spp.), coffee (Coffea spp.), grape (Vitis vinifera), guava (Psidium guajava), jackfruit (Artocarpus heterophyllus), lanzones or langsat (Lansium domesticum), lychee (Litchi sp.), mangosteen (Garcinia mangostana), pili nut (Canarium ovatum), sapodilla or chico or chickle tree (Manilkara zapota), starapple or caimito (Chrysophyllum cainito), soursop (Annona muricata) and tamarind (Tamarindus indica).

 The formation of adventitious roots during air layering is induced by various stem treatments.
 These generally involve the girdling or wounding of a small part of the stem, resulting to the interruption of the downward movement of organic materials such as carbohydrates, auxin and other growth factors from the leaves and shoot tips.
-These materials accumulate close to the treated area and rooting follows.
+These materials accumulate close to the treated area and induces rooting.

 The application of rooting hormone to the injured stem is sometimes effective.
 This can be applied in powder form, lanolin, or as a dilute solution.

 Rooting success likewise depends on the plant species.
 In general, plants which can be propagated using stem cuttings will also root through air layering.
 Prostrate stems of some plants which naturally root at the point of contact with the soil indicate that these plants can be easily rooted using this method, as with stem cuttings.